 Sam was killed in error while in the care of the Metropolitan Police

-Sam was seized on 5th May 2009 and taken to police kennels where a leading behaviourist assesed him as "friendly and complaint".
+Sam was seized on 5th May 2009 and taken to police kennels where a leading behaviourist assessed him as "friendly and complaint".
 On 29th September, in Isleworth Crown Court, Sam's hopeful owner, Melanie Hawes, was told that the Metropolitan Police had destroyed her dog by mistake five weeks earlier.

 Chocking back the tears Sam’s owner Melanie said, “I can’t believe what has happened, that our dog had died due to some kind of paperwork mistake and I have to break the news now to my 11 year old daughter when she comes home from school, she loves Sam so much and has been waiting for him to come home.”